-The McArthur River mine is one of the world's largest zinc, lead and silver mines, situated about 70 kilometres southwest of Borroloola, near the Gulf of Carpentaria in the Northern Territory.
+The McArthur River mine is one of the world's largest zinc, lead and silver mines.
+The mine is situated about 70 kilometres southwest of Borroloola, near the Gulf of Carpentaria in the Northern Territory.
 It is operated by McArthur River Mining (MRM), a subsidiary of the Swiss mining company Glencore.

 Although discovered in the 1950s, when it was originally named the HYC ("Here's Your Chance") deposit, mining operations did not commence until 1995.
-Initially an underground operation, the mine was converted to open-cut in 2006.
+MLN1124 sits contiguously with MLN1123 and MLN1122 which encompass MLN1121 and the open pit.
+Tenure for the lease was granted in 1993.